Schwifty-eth/prainer22/README.md

 - 👀 I’m interested in ...
 Blockchain Technology
 - 🌱 I’m currently learning ...Python, Blockchain in August
 - 💞️ I’m looking to collaborate on ...
 Anything you need
-- 📫 How to reach me ... telegram
+- 📫 How to reach me ...
+Discord @ Schwifty#6969

 <!---
 prainer22/prainer22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.